-Below are some things you will want to do before you leave the country:
+Below are some things you will want to do before your international move:

 Get Visas Fully Settled Well Before Your Departure Day